 When Do I Need to File for Foreign Qualification?

-Confused when do you need Foreign Qualification, here are a list of questions that you need to ask to determine whether you need a Foreign Qualification or not:
+Confused as to when you need Foreign Qualification?
+Here are a list of questions you need to ask to determine whether you need a Foreign Qualification or not:

 - Do I have a physical presence (e.g., office space or retail store) in the state?